multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 --pwa       Sets max-age=0 for the PWA-related files specified
 ```

-The `pwa` option is meant to help making deploying progressive web apps a little
+The `pwa` option is meant to help make deploying progressive web apps a little
 easier.
 Due to the way service workers interact with caching, this option will tell
-the browser to not cache the `service-worker.js` at all.
+the browser to not cache the `service-worker.js` file at all.
 This ensures that changes made
 to the service worker are reflected as quickly as possible.

-You can override which files you don't want cached by passing a value to the option:
+You can specify which files aren't cached by passing a value to the option:

 `--pwa=index.html,dont-cache.css,not-this.js`